458 SOCOM vs. 45-70: Big Bore AR or Lever Gun?

-Although the development of these rounds was separated by over 125 years, the 458 SOCOM and 45-70 Government (Govt for short) are incredibly similar in terms of ballistics and the deciding between them primarily comes down to your preferred hunting rifle.
+Although the developments of these rounds were separated by over 125 years, the 458 SOCOM and 45-70 Government are incredibly similar in terms of ballistic performance.
+Your preferred round would ultimately come down to your preferred hunting rifle.

-For lever-action rifle lovers the 45 70 is gold standard for big game, while the 458 SOCOM is an excellent choice for those hunters who want a big bore AR-15.
+For lever-action rifle lovers, the 45-70 is gold standard for big game, while the 458 SOCOM is an excellent choice for those who want a big bore AR-15.

-In this article, we will evaluate the 458 SOCOM vs 45 70 Government to help you understand the differences between the two and give you a clearer idea of which cartridge is best for your shooting and big game hunting needs.
+In this article, we will evaluate the 458 SOCOM vs. 45-70 Govt debate.
+By the end of it, you'll understand the differences between the two rounds, and have a clearer idea of which cartridge is better for your shooting and big game hunting needs.

-The biggest difference between the 458 SOCOM and 45 70 Govt is the rifle used for each cartridge.
-The 45-70 is primarily a lever-action cartridge while the 458 SOCOM is chambered in the AR platform.
+The biggest difference between the 458 SOCOM and 45-70 is the rifle used for each cartridge.
+The 45-70 is primarily a lever-action cartridge, whereas the 458 SOCOM is chambered in the AR platform.

 Cartridge Specs